 TABLE OF CONTENTS

-Kansans have a wide range of options when it’s time to choose health insurance.
+Kansans have a wide range of options when it’s time to choose affordable health insurance.
 Depending on your circumstances, you can join your employer’s plan, enroll in Medicaid or Medicare, or purchase a plan from an insurer.
-This guide has detailed information about all your Kansas health insurance options.
+This guide has detailed information about all your Kansas cheap health insurance options.

 Like many states, Kansas uses the federal website HealthCare.gov to enroll its residents in health insurance.
 To see available plans, you must create an account at HealthCare.gov by providing your name and contact information, setting a password, and choosing security questions.

 Next, HealthCare.gov will ask questions about your income and family situation, such as whether you’re married, if you have dependents, and what your household income is.
 This information is used to check if you’re eligible for Medicaid or various cost-saving programs.
 You’ll also need to provide the full name, date of birth, and Social Security number of everyone in your family that needs coverage.

 After you enter this information, you’ll be able to see a list of the plans and programs you’re eligible for.
 The site allows you to compare them side-by-side and shows the monthly premiums, deductibles, and coinsurance requirements.
 After you pick a plan, you can complete the enrollment process.
 In Kansas, there are a number of people who can help you make decisions and find cheap health insurance, including Navigators, who are trained to help you understand the marketplace and the policies available.

 The following companies offer individual health insurance plans to Kansas residents:

 The process to enroll through the Health Insurance Marketplace is the same, whether you’re purchasing health insurance just for yourself or for your family.
 However, you will need to consider each person’s health needs if you are choosing insurance for your whole family.